 One of the most discussed topics in the world of business is centricity shift from business to the employees.
 This has led to companies investing more in human capital and converting them to high ROI assets rather than focusing too much on metrics, end goals, and control, which was the case in a business-centric approach.
 The algorithm to follow an employee-centric model is, to provide better employee engagement.
 The question is, how do you get there?
 How do you improve your culture so that it has great end results in the long term?
 Just like being attracted to a person for their personality, the employees should be attracted to the company for its personality, its culture.
 For this, the company’s culture has to be meaningful and impactful.

 Building an employee-centric culture through effective employee engagement is said to be a constant and never-ending one-way process.
 However, this ongoing process will lead to ongoing successes and an increased growth rate.
 If they feel valued and their opinions are conferred to be credible, that is enough motivation for them to stay and work towards the growth of the organization.
-The first step in building an employee engagement culture is to understand where you stand as an organization.
+The first step in building an employee-centric culture is to understand where you stand as an organization.
 Every organization has employee engagement strategies, but is this really about defining a particular result, that comes with tactical planning?
 An effective employee engagement plan or strategy increases the chances of a positive relationship between the human capital (employee) and the organization.
 So for starters, defining it as a strategy would be wrong.

 If we were to quantify it somehow, effective engagement is directly proportional to the productivity of the company as a whole, which in turn is directly proportional to its economic growth.
 An engaged employee is engaged physically, emotionally, and cognitively.
 This way, they will personally want the organization to succeed.
 Encouraging two-way communication, and recognizing good work, along with investing in their personal growth, will want the employees to stay loyal.
 It will create a sense of purpose in them, which will be complemented by hiring a competent leader.
 That being said, how exactly do you place an employee at the epicenter?
 How do you work it out?